 Z_processing_speed = -z(TMT time for part A).
-For the memory score, we will use learning, recall and recognition from the CERAD word list.
-Learning will be defined as the sum of three consecutive learning trials of the CERAD word list (10 words), recall as the sum of correctly recalled words after a delay, in which participants performed a nonverbal task, and recognition as the number of correctly recognized words out of a list of 20 presented afterwards.
-Z_memory = (z_sum_learning + z_recall + z_recognition)/3 The global cognitive performance score was derived by summing up the z-scores from all four domains: Z_global_cognition = Z_exec + Z_proc + Z_memory/3 All individual sub-scores will be Z-scored across timepoints prior to creating composite scores.
-The composite scores for executive function and global cognition will again be Z-scored.
+For the memory score, we used learning, recall and recognition from the CERAD word list.
+Learning was defined as the sum of three consecutive learning trials of the CERAD word list (10 words), recall as the sum of correctly recalled words after a delay, in which participants performed a nonverbal task, and recognition as the number of correctly recognized words out of a list of 20 presented afterwards.
+Z_memory = (z_sum_learning + z_recall + z_recognition)/3 The global cognitive performance score was derived by summing up the z-scores from all four domains: Z_global_cognition = Z_exec + Z_proc + Z_memory/3 All individual sub-scores were Z-scored across timepoints prior to creating composite scores.
+The composite scores for executive function and global cognition were again Z-scored.

 Imaging acquisition and preprocessing